nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 res = pool.map(f, input_values)
 ```

-How it works: each input value of array `input_values` is put in a queue and handed over to a worker.
+How it works: each input value of `input_values` is put in a queue and handed over to a worker.
 Here, there are 3 workers who accomplish the task in parallel.
 When a worker has finished a task, a new task is assigned until the queue is empty.
 At which point all the elements of array `res` have been filled.

+The serial version takes about 50 seconds - there are 5 tasks each taking 10 seconds.
+The multiprocessing version takes about 20 seconds as some processes need to complete two tasks and others only one.
+Naturally, it would be more efficient to match the number of tasks to the number of processes.
+In many cases, however, the number of tasks exceeds the number of processes available on the system, meaning that some processes will need to work on several tasks.

 ## Running the scatter code using multiple threads

-To submit a job with 8 threads on Mahuika, type
+We've created a version of `scatter.py` which reads the environment variable `OMP_NUM_THREADS` to set the number of processes.
+To submit a job with 8 processes on Mahuika, type
 ```
-srun --hint=nomultithread --ntasks=1 --cpus-per-task=8 python scatter.py
+srun --hint=nomultithread --ntasks=1 --cpus-per-task=8 \
+time python scatter.py -checksum
 ```
 (with additional `srun` options such as `--account=` required).
-Option `--hint=nomultithread` ensures that each physical core gets only one thread, recommended in most cases for best performance.
-Without this option two threads may be placed on each core.
+Option `--hint=nomultithread` ensures that each physical core gets only one process, recommended in most cases for best performance.
+Without this option two processes may be placed on each core.

-To run interactively using 8 threads, type
+To run interactively using 8 processes, type
 ```
 export OMP_NUM_THREADS=8
 python scatter.py